MaxAtkinson/AdvancedSoftwareEngineering1/README.md

 Tuesday during the usual lab time as well as the Thursday meeting.

 ### Splitting code work:
-Connor: Product and inherited classes + Order class
+- Connor: Product and inherited classes + Order class
-Gordon: FileManager Class + Exceptions
+- Gordon: FileManager Class + Exceptions
-Max: Basket Class
+- Max: Basket Class + discounts
-Andy: GUI Class
+- Andy: GUI Class

+Git workflow:
-work plan: we each make a branch.
-Create our class.
-Someone else pulls it and tests it and then the tester creates the pull request to bring it back into the master.
+- We each make a branch and write our classes
+- Someone else pulls it down and writes some unit tests around the functionality
+- They then create the pull request
+- Upon reviewal, the assigned reviewer merges the pull request into master